boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

       extension header.
 Otherwise, if no observed packet of this Flow contained the respective IPv6 extension header, the value of the corresponding bit is 0.
 The IPv6 EH associated with each bit is provided in  [NEW_IPFIX_IPv6EH_SUBREGISTRY].

-      The value can be encoded in fewer octets as per the guidelines in Section 6.2 of [RFC7011].
+This IE is used only when when the observed extension headers are in the 0-31 range.
+If the observed EHs exceeds that range, ipv6ExtensionHeadersFull Information Element MUST be used.
-   Abstract Data Type: unsigned
+   Abstract Data Type: unsigned32
    Data Type Semantics: flags
    ElementId: 64
    Status: current